 Skip to main content

 Enigm uses cryptography to provide confidentiality, authenticity, integrity, and trust establishment across multiple components of the ecosystem.
 This document defines the public cryptographic architecture, goals, trust assumptions, and lifecycle principles for Enigm at an architecture level suitable for external review.
-This document is intended for security auditors, enterprise customers, technical partners, security engineers, and cryptography reviewers.

 Overview

-Cryptography is used across Enigm App, Enigm OS, OTA security, device trust, secure communications, and release verification.
+Cryptography is used across Enigm App, Enigm OS, OTA security, Device Trust, secure communications, and release verification.
 Cryptographic controls support:

 • Confidentiality.